 - Site Safety & Protection

-- Pedestrian exclusion zones established to eliminate public risk.
+- Pedestrian exclusion zones established below the work area to remove public risk on day one.

 - Loose and unsafe bricks systematically removed.

-- Cracks stitched with stainless steel reinforcement to tie and stabilise weakened sections.
+- Cracks stitched with stainless steel helical reinforcement to tie weakened sections.

-- Corbel areas propped and rebuilt with historically sympathetic detailing.
+- Corbel areas propped, then rebuilt with historically sympathetic detailing.

 - Restoration Detailing